teachingaway/teachingaway.github.io/_posts/2014-11-25-raising-capital-for-startups.md

 # Down Rounds

-A "down round" is when a startup raises a new round of financing at a valuation lower than its previous round.
-For example, a startup raises a Series A round at a $5,000,000 valuation, and then a year later raises a Series B at a $3,000,000 valuation.
-The year of work between the Series A and Series B should (if everything is going well) result in a more valuable company.
-Raising money at a lower valuation suggests something is wrong, and will likely result in a highly dilutive round of financing.
+Down rounds are bad.
+A "down round" is when a startup's valuation goes down.
+It's when a startup raises a new round of financing at a valuation lower than its previous round.
+For example, a startup raises a Series A at a $5M valuation, and then a year later raises a Series B at a $3M valuation.
+The year of work between the Series A and Series B should have increased the value of the company... but for some reason, it didn't.
+Raising money at a lower valuation suggests something is wrong, and will likely result in a *highly dilutive* round of financing.
 That is, the founders will have to give up a big percentage of their company to raise money.

 [The Damaging Psychology of Down Rounds](http://www.bothsidesofthetable.com/2013/05/05/the-damaging-psychology-of-down-rounds/). [*Mark Suster*](https://twitter.com/msuster), 2013.
 "A down round sends a signal that something is wrong with your company."
 Something didn’t go according to plan.